mathewthomas1721/RCCaR-Project/README.md

 python Execution.py <filename> <--verbose>

 The user can choose to include the "--verbose" tag or not.
 A verbose output will include informative comments about transactions being terminated, read/write failures, operations being skipped due to transaction abortion, transaction creation, etc. This fucntionality was mostly intended for debugging.

+The code is written in Python 2 and was tested using Python 2.7.14.
+Please note that running using Python 3 may cause errors due to differences in the print statement syntax.
 ## Functions

 ### Read Input